trigger-corp/Forge-Documentation/source/modules/native/the_basics.rst

 #.
 Use the wizard to export the contents of the folder as a JAR
 #. ``Export generated class files and resources`` should be checked.
 #.
 Save that jar as ``android/plugin.jar`` in your plugin folder.

+.. note:: If you use R.java to reference resource files you will also need to include the trigger-gen folder in your jar file.

 iOS
 ~~~